-Plan on a page Infographic showing vision, mission, values and priorities
+Plan on a page Infographic summarising vision, mission, values and priorities to be included with publication

 Norwich 2040

 The city of Norwich, like many others, is at a pivotal point in time.
 Over the last 12 months the city council has worked together with businesses, local authorities, young people, the voluntary sector, and community groups to develop a bold and ambitious vision, a clear long-term statement of what we want the future of Norwich to be, and things we can do together to get there.